TristanvanLeeuwen/IP_and_Im_Lectures/variational_formulations.md

 ### Total variation

-* Derive the non-linear diffusion equation corresponding to the TV-denoising problem and design a numerical method to solve it.
+* Derive the non-linear diffusion equation corresponding to the TV-denoising problem and design a numerical scheme method to solve it.

+* Test your method on the cameraman image and compare it to the Perona-Malik approach.